StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Ethical Considerations

 \section{Ethical Considerations}

 This work investigates the construction of domain-specific harmful prompt datasets exclusively for LLM safety research.
 Our study does not involve sensitive personal data, and all domain knowledge is derived from public resources such as Wikidata.
 The generated prompts are used only to evaluate vulnerabilities in domain-specialized LLMs with the defensive aim of informing stronger safety mechanisms and alignment strategies.
-To promote transparency and support the red-team research community, we include in the Appendix~\ref{app:prompt} and Appendix~\ref{app:prompt_obf} some abstracted prompt templates that illustrate our method without providing directly usable attack content, thereby enabling reproducibility while minimizing the risk of misuse.
+To promote transparency and support the red-team research community, we include in Appendix~\ref{app:prompt} and Appendix~\ref{app:prompt_obf} some abstracted prompt templates that illustrate our method in a controlled and research-oriented manner, thereby supporting reproducibility while seeking to minimize the risk of misuse.